kunranc/GM2-SOLARSAFE-Materials-team/Individual Findings/Kunran_SOLARSAFE_Findings.md

 | PVC | No new carbonyl/hydroxyl damage features, no obvious loss in the C-Cl region, and no clear polyene growth | No detectable dehydrochlorination, oxidation or bleach-related surface breakdown. |
 | Nylon | No clear new carbonyl/hydroxyl degradation feature, but the signal was weaker and noisier | No evidence of degradation, but repeat testing would strengthen confidence. |

-The honest interpretation is therefore two-part.
+We have two conclusions.
 First, the data quality is limited because the films did not always make ideal contact with the ATR crystal.
 Second, within the detection limit of the spectra we collected, there was no evidence that three days in 3--5% sodium hypochlorite chemically degraded PP, PVC or Nylon.
-No clear oxidation products, chain-scission markers, hydrolysis markers or PVC dehydrochlorination signatures were detected.

 ### Microscopy